abinit/abinit/doc/tutorial/dmft_triqs.md

         0.00000  -0.00000   0.00000   0.00000   0.80154
 ```

-Here, the occupation and overlap matrices (before orthonormalization) are
+Here, the occupation and norm matrices (prior to orthonormalization) are
-printed.
-All local operators are stored and displayed in matrix form in the
+shown.
+All local operators are printed in matrix form in the `log` file,
-`log` file, separately for each spin component.
+sorted by spin and increasing magnetic quantum number $m$.

-By default, all quantities are handled and printed in the real spherical
-harmonics (cubic) basis.
-The only exception is when they are passed
+By default, all quantities are output in the real spherical harmonics (cubic) basis.
+The only exception
-to the CT-HYB solver, where they are rotated to the CT-QMC basis
+occurs when data is passed to the CT-HYB solver, which requires a rotation to the CT-QMC basis (see the
-(see the next section).
-Whenever quantities are represented in the CT-QMC
-basis instead of the cubic basis, this is explicitly indicated in the `log`.
+corresponding subsection for details).
+Wherever a basis change occurs, it is clearly indicated in the
+`log`.

-As you can see, the norms of the projected orbitals are slightly lower than the original atomic orbital, which was
+As shown above, the norms of the projected orbitals are slightly below the original atomic value
-not even normalized to begin with.

-If we had an infinite energy window, the projection would fully recover the original atomic orbital through the closure relation.
-You can check this as an exercise: try increasing
-[[dmftbandf]] and see that the overlap values move closer to $0.8514$.
+(which wasn't normalized to begin with).
+Try increasing [[dmftbandf]], and you will see the norms
+approach the true atomic value of $0.8514$.

 Finally, we promote the projected orbitals to proper Wannier functions by orthonormalizing them via the scheme specified by [[dmft_wanorthnorm]].